 - Where can I get additional help with using RefWorks?

-RefWorks is a Web-based bibliography and database manager that allows users to create personal databases by importing references from text files or online databases.
-Users can employ these references in writing papers and automatically format papers and bibliographies in seconds.
+RefWorks is a web-based bibliography and database manager that allows you to create personal databases by importing references from text files or online databases.
+Use these references in writing papers and to automatically format papers and bibliographies in seconds.

 RefWorks can be accessed by using web browsers:

 - Internet Explorer Version 5.0 or later (Windows only)

 - Netscape Version 6.0 or later (Windows and Mac)

 - Firefox 1.x or later (Windows and Mac)

 You can create your personal account after logging in to RefWorks.

 Click on "Sign up for a New Account".
 Create a login and password, then click on the Create Account button to open and begin using the program.

 Note: RefWorks will email your username and password (unencrypted) to the address used to set up your account after you register, or after changing any of your user information.
 Please DO NOT use the same username and password you use for accounts containing your private information!